-Due to the nature of the tasks that volunteers undertake, they are entitled to access the TRIM (Trauma Risk Management) service provided by Essex Police.
-TRIM is voluntary, peer to peer, non-clinical discussion.
-A TRIM assessment aims to identify if a volunteer is normalising events, or alternatively if they are displaying signs of potentially needing additional support.
+Due to the nature of the tasks that volunteers undertake, they are entitled to access the TRiM (Trauma Risk Management) service provided by Essex Police.
+TRiM is a voluntary, peer to peer, non-clinical discussion.
+The requirement for a TRiM referral can be identified through weekly case supervision, and in regular case supervisor check-ups.
+Volunteers can contact the TRiM coordinator directly or via ERMS.
+A TRiM assessment aims to identify if a volunteer is normalising events, or alternatively if they are displaying signs of potentially needing additional support.